3mcd/javelin/packages/ecs/README.md

 ### Powerful

-Best practices are built-in with tools like [Topics](https://javelin.games/ecs/topics) for inter-system messaging:
+Best practices are built-in with tools like [Topics](https://javelin.games/ecs/topics) for inter-system messaging.

 ```ts
 const sysMovement = () =>